How To Delete Messages On Twitch

 Delete messages on the chat stream

-- If you are on a live stream or just online and live, your viewers and followers should be already on your channel and sending messages already.
+- If you are on a live stream or just online and live, your viewers and followers should already be on your channel and sending messages.

-On the mod view
+In the mod view

 Use this format to give a timeout to a hard-headed viewer: /timeout [ reason].
-This is an example of how you can do it on the chatbox: /timeout lizkate 1s spamming.
+Here's an example of how you can do it on the chatbox: /timeout lizkate 1s spamming.